vaheed/everestctl-api/README.md

 - Header auth enforced for all mutating and protected routes.
 - Do not log secrets; logs contain minimal request metadata and a correlation id.
-- Container runs as non-root (UID 10001) but may require root if CLIs demand it; adjust Dockerfile accordingly.
+- Container runs as root by default to simplify access to mounted kubeconfig and CLIs.
+If you need to harden, switch to a non-root user and ensure kubeconfig permissions allow read access.

 ## References

 - Percona Everest docs: https://docs.percona.com/everest/